 The IMPACT Bay Area Board of Directors is responsible for our fiscal health and programmatic quality.
 Our small and mighty board is made up of like-hearted community members who are passionate about IMPACT's mission to create safer communities.
 We are always looking for qualified individuals to join IMPACT Bay Area's Board of Directors.
-Please review our Prospective Board Member overview to learn more.
+Please review the Job Description to learn more.
 Then email a short statement of interest and/or your resume to Jessica Pocalyko, Board Chair, at [email protected].

 Jessica Pocalyko, Board Chair